bobmonsour/11tybundle.dev/content/blog/2025/11ty-bundle-73.md

 ---
 bundleIssue: 73
 eleventyComputed:
-  title: "Issue {{ bundleIssue }} - Bunch-o-releases, Nunjucks lives, The Bundle turned 2, A CMS for .NET, Have snacks with your murals...And 8 releases, 9 posts, and 9 sites to see"
+  title: "Issue {{ bundleIssue }} - Bunch-o-releases, Nunjucks lives, The Bundle turned 2, A CMS for .NET, Have snacks with your murals..."
   description: "11ty Bundle Issue {{ bundleIssue }}"
 date: 2025-05-13
 tags: